DieterPi/comp-denken-sjc/4th year/02 begrensde herhaling/99 exercises/03 perfecte getallen/description/description.nl.md

 ```

 #### Epiloog
-Het is niet geweten of er oneven perfecte getallen is, noch dat er oneindig bestaan.
+Het is niet geweten of er een oneven perfect getal is, noch of er oneindig veel perfecte getallen bestaan.